speric/speric.github.com/_posts/2017-07-07-working-on-large-features.md

 > Progress comes of making the most of strengths rather than looking for ways to repair weaknesses.
 This is true in things both large and small.

 Marshall was speaking in a military context.
 The stakes there are much higher than shipping software.
 But the thought is an intriguing one.
 I've come to understand that quote to mean this: when it comes time for battle, double down on your strengths.
-The time for self improvement, as an individual or as a group, is not on the battleground, but in the barracks.
+The time for self improvement, as an individual or as a group, is not on the battleground.
 You will learn on the battleground, but that's not your main purpose.

 Applying that idea to teams doing software development requires a delicate balance.
 Developers always want to work with new things and learn.
 But when working on large features that have business-impacting scope, the idea seems to be that developers should work on tasks that cater to their strengths.